mehdi-reza/microprofile-service/README.md

 Steps

-- Create a maven project (war) with org.microprofile:microservice dependency
+- Create your microservice "microservice-a" as a maven project (war) with org.microprofile:microservice dependency
 - Write your service class which implements org.microprofile.microservice.Microservice
 - Annotate it with service descriptor @ServiceDescriptor
 - Make sure beans.xml is present in WEB-INF folder